willgcr/willgcr/README.md

 # Hi there! 🖖 Welcome to my GitHub profile!

-I'm a Brazilian Full-Stack Dev and Indie Founder documenting my software-building journey and sharing thoughts along the way.
+I'm a Brazilian Full-Stack Dev documenting my software-building journey and sharing thoughts along the way.
 I believe that the power of software lies not only in its functionality but in the positive impact it can have on people and communities.

 - 🇧🇷 From Brazil
 - 👨‍💻 Self-Taught Dev